Nowshin1077/Capstone---final-year-project/README.md

 # Capstone---final-year-project
-This is our final year ongoing work.
+This is our final year work.

 Project Name: Single Deep CNN Features to Detect Neurodegenerative Diseases: Alzheimer, Parkinson and Dementia.